ASKnetCommunity/LEAD/_posts/2020-07-08-Mathew-Lubari.md

 Currently I am working for Community Technology Empowerment Network(CTEN) as a Project Manager.
 I started as a volunteering in the ICT department tasked with the role of managing all the innovation centers in Rhino Camp and Bidi Bidi.
 Before joining CTEN in 2017, I volunteered with RMF, Action Against Hunger and MSF France – in Uganda as a Community Informant supporting in community mobilization of PSNs and data collection and analysis services.

+Working with CTEN has given me great opportunities like trainings and Networking with others.
+One of it was the ASKNet training which was conducted by r0g agency in 2018 where i was able to learn how to build a solar charger using the available resources. during the training i worked all the night making a portable solar charger which took me about 7hrs where i succeeded in making. during the training i worked all the night making a portable solar charger which took me about 7hrs where i succeeded in making.this has given courage that when you want achieve something, you need to work tirelessly in other to get it done.

+I have also been a team leader for the track II training participants under Platform Africa coordinating with the team and Platform Africa.
+This training was organized by r0g agency and done virtually focused mainly on open documentation and collaboration.
+During the course of the training, we organized three repair café session.
+Where we invited community members to bring in their broken or faulty electronic devices including bicycles to be fixed for use.
+We also invited experts from the different field of repair during the repair café session.

 ### Skills

 - Computer networks and system administration(WLAN and LAN)